Supplement For Third Class:

 53-54 Amoralism:

-Rather than hold primary schools play no role in moral education, Gutmann contends that schools both do, and should facilitate development of moral character:
+Those who hold a Family State theory maintain that primary schools play no role in moral education, holding that it is the family which has this job.
+Gutmann contends that schools both do, and should, facilitate development of moral character:

 53…by insisting that students sit in their seats (next to students of different races and religions), raise their hands before speaking, hand in their homework on time, not loiter in the halls, be good sports on the playing field, and abide by many other rules that help define a school’s character.